pangenome/odgi/docs/rst/commands/odgi_degree.rst

 DESCRIPTION
 ===========

-The odgi degree(1) command describes the graph in terms of node degree.
+The odgi degree command describes the graph in terms of node degree.
-For the input graph, it shows the node.count, edge.count, avg.degree, min.degree, and max.degree.
+In summarization mode, it shows the *node.count*, *edge.count*, *avg.degree*,
+*min.degree*, and *max.degree*.
+One can also specify degree ranges streaming these into a BED file.

 OPTIONS
 =======